thefrontside/frontside.com/blog/2025-04-25-the-heartbreaking-inadequacy-of-abort-controller/index.md

 title: >-
   The heart breaking inadequacy of AbortController
 description: >-
-  If AbortController is the official way to cancel operation in JavaScript, why doesn't anybody every use it their own apis?
+  If AbortController is the official way to cancel operations in JavaScript, why doesn't anybody include it their own apis?
 author: Charles Lowell
 tags: [ "JavaScript"]
 image: heartbreak.png